-Chatbots are to be seen everywhere today, across many variants of businesses and enterprises.
+Many types of AI chatbots are seen everywhere today.
+Across many variants of businesses and enterprises.
 But have you ever noticed that no two chatbots are the same?
 Their purpose, functions, dialogue flow, the tasks they take care of, are all completely different!
 Why is it so?
-Because different business types have different requirements and needs that the chatbot has to fulfill.
+Because different business types have different requirements and needs that the chatbot has to fulfil.
 Nevertheless, if you think all chatbots are created equally, you’re unfortunately mistaken!

 A chatbot on an E-commerce website would be totally unlike the one for Banking.
 Just how we contrast in our personality and talents, the same goes for chatbots in their appearance and activities!

-In this blog, we’ll be touching upon what are the different types of chatbots, their applications and their functionalities.
+In this blog, we’ll be touching upon what are the different types of AI chatbots, the different types of business chatbots, and their applications and their functionalities.
 This will give you a clear understanding of the different types of chatbot technology and what would be the ideal chatbot type for your business!

 Chatbots are mainly of 3 major categories of chatbots:

 Menu/button-based chatbots are the most basic type of chatbot on the market today.
 In most cases, these chatbots are glorified decision tree hierarchies presented to the user in the form of buttons.
 Similar to the automated phone menus we all interact with on almost a daily basis, these chatbots require the user to make several selections to dig deeper towards the ultimate answer.